Leviyu/EQTime/README.md

 	including:
 * Iterative Stacking
 * Cross correlation
-* Stretching
-* Time series convolution
+* Time series convolution/waveform distortation

-The C code library is maintained under [Empirical Wavelet Construction,Maligaro](https://github.com/Leviyu/Maligaro)
+The C code library is inherited from [Empirical Wavelet Construction,Maligaro](https://github.com/Leviyu/Maligaro)

-Currently this code is only executable on our own server at Arizona State University, as the dataset is there.
+Currently this code is only executable on our own server at Arizona State University, as the required data repository is there.

 This code is still improving, if there is any bug, please take a few minutes and open an issue.

 ## Dependency

-* Python (>=2.7)
+* Python (>=3.4)
 * GMT 4.5 (>5.0 version would not be compatible)
 * SAC (>101.6a)
 * TauP (>2.4.5)
+* SOD (>=3.2.8)

+EQTime also contains a superversued classification module, the following package is required to function properly:
+* numpy
+* scipy
+* pandas
+* seaborn
+* IPython
+* matplotlib
+* sklearn
+* lighgbm

+Please also include the following directory in your search path:
+/mnt/data2/maligaro/bin

+## Preparation
+EQTime has some further dependencies, you may want to:
+* Add additional CMT information into `./code_dir/CMT.data`, for each event that you want to process

 ## Data Download